 11 Traits of a Great Marketer

 Got what it takes to break into this fast-changing field?
-See what the best marketers have in common.
+See what common traits those who succeed in a marketing career share.

 - Position a company's brand in the marketplace, competing for customers across mobile, web, social media and print channels

 - Research customer behavior to uncover the trends: where they are, what they do, and what they value most

 - Turn market research into actionable business insights and goals

 - Create and strategize multi-channel marketing campaigns, from print pieces to Pinterest

 - Experiment with emerging technology to cultivate loyal customers and brand enthusiasts

 What Education Do You Need to Begin a Career in Marketing?

 You may be able to find a PR assistant or marketing assistant career with just an associate's degree, but if you have more ambition than running around town, making phone calls and confirming flight arrivals and departures—and you're serious about a long-term marketing career with room for advancement—you'll want to consider at least a bachelor's degree program.
 These four-year programs will teach you the skills you'll need to survive and excel in this fast-paced, competitive environment: communications, public speaking, business writing, sales, logistics—and refresh your basic skills in math and English.